 A larger more expensive plant in a larger pot has been growing longer will have a better root system, which will enable better leaf, fruit, and flower growth.

 Know what you are buying

 This is just the first step in choosing the right plant for the right space, sun exposure, and hardiness zone in your yard.
-Understanding the information on a plant label or seed packet begins the gardeners journey of caring for your plants, watching them grow and enjoying the fruits of your labour!
+Understanding the information on a plant label or seed packet begins a gardener's journey of caring for plants, watching them grow and enjoying the fruits of labour!